What does dreaming about drinking alcohol mean?

 Everything feels disorientating and in the wrong place.
 But after a few days you adapt and it becomes a subconscious routine.

 This is similar to what is happening with the removal of alcohol but on a much more significant scale.

 How long will it last?

 How long is a piece of string?
-Some people never experience anything like this and others will have drinking dreams for months.
+Some people never experience anything like this and others will be sleeping and dreaming about drinking alcohol for months.

 Then slowly they reduced in frequency until I had the last one I remember about seven months out from my last drink.

-The phantom hangovers lasted about the same length of time but with much less frequency that the dreams of drinking alcohol that would wake me up in a panic that I had gone back to the booze.
+The phantom hangovers lasted about the same length of time but with much less frequency that the dreaming about drinking alcohol that would wake me up in a panic that I had gone back to the booze.

-Don’t be worried by them and don’t assume it is a sign that you are going to return to drinking.
+Don’t be worried about them and don’t assume it is a sign that you are going to return to drinking.

 It is purely a part of the detoxification process where your body has to get used to living without constant poison in your blood stream.

 This is a very good thing.